3 tips for promoting your flipbook

 While this isn’t rocket science, nor something unheard of, many publishers dismiss the display ads from their marketing campaigns.
 The reasons are obvious.
 Banner ads are considered to be hackneyed by many and the ROI simply isn’t there for others.

 However, if you want to promote your ebook or magazine online, you might want to consider a remarketing campaign.
-Usually, the audience that lands on your website or Facebook page will be interested in reading or buying your flipbook/magazine.
+Usually, the audience that lands on your website or Facebook page will be interested in reading or buying your flipbook/digital magazine.
 Both Facebook and Google allow you to create remarketing campaigns.

 I personally think that in advertising, context is king.
 So if you think your ad would be relevant to the audience you are advertising to, you should go for it.

 Creating an ad is the easy part.
-I personally recommend Bannersnack due to the large number of templates they have, but it really is a matter of preference.
+I personally recommend Creatopy due to the large number of customizable templates they have, but it really is a matter of preference.
 The tricky part is knowing where to target and how to approach an audience.
 You can read more about it here.

 If you spent any time in public relations, you’re probably familiar with the term “clipping files”.
 Big companies used to hire agencies to read and research newspapers, magazines or watch TV to find mentions of a company, product or an individual.